martinber/noaa-apt/docs/guide.md

 - Select _Satellite > NOAA_.

-- Select _Options > Disable map overlay_ because it's going to be wrong unless you correct the timestamp of the file.
+- Select _Options > Disable map overlay_ because it could be wrong if you have a wrong timestamp on your file.

 - _File > Decode_.

 If you want map overlay:

-- If you resampled the WAV file, the modification timestamp of the new file should be the moment of the end of the pass.
-Check with `stat file.wav`.
+- The modification timestamp of the new file should be the moment of the end of the pass.
+If you resampled the file using noaa-apt it should be OK, otherwise change it if necessary using the noaa-apt GUI or using your terminal.

-    - Generally you just have to copy the timestamp from the old file to the new one using: `touch -r original_file.wav resampled_file.wav`.

-    - You can also set any timestamp you want with `touch -d "2019-01-31 18:31:20.579283000" resampled_file.wav`.

 - Uncheck _Options > Disable map overlay_.